 Harvard Business School— 2+2 Program Deadline moved to June 1, 2020.

 Harvard Business School has extended its application deadline for the 2+2 program by two months to June 1.
 Admissions Director Chad Losee also recently shared that this year’s unprecedented circumstances have prompted the school to maintain a larger waitlist than normal.
-Due to visa restrictions that we address below, HBS expects a smaller amount of international admits actually being able to make it to campus this fall.
+HBS expects a smaller amount of international admits actually being able to make it to campus this fall.

 UV Darden School of Business—Rolling Round 3 Deadline through July 15, 2020.